crate/crate-pdo/docs/usage.rst

   $dsn = 'crate:<HOSTNAME_OR_IP>:<PORT>';
   $connection = new PDO($dsn, null, null, null);

-As Crate doesn't support authentication, the other parameters can be left null.
+As CrateDB doesn't support authentication, the other parameters can be left null.

 DSN
 ---